sherifmagdy32/gaming_os_tweaker/docs/OTHERS_GUIDE.md

     - Uncheck change power plan when engaged
     - Uninstall Bitsum power plan
       - (Because it should use the Ultimate Performance plan only)
+  - Options > Tools > System Timer Resolution > Set to 0.5 and check Set a every boot.
 - Done

 ---